Why a Punch to the Jaw Knocks You Out

 The same force lands somewhere else and the fighter stays up.
 Hit the jaw and they go out.
 Why?

-The intuitive guess: "the jawbone is weak."
+The common guess: "the jawbone is weak."

 But the jawbone is one of the densest bones in the body.
 It rarely breaks.